 - Turntable: check the manual.
 Older turntables generally don't include an inbuilt preamp, as this feature was common in home amplifiers.
 It's much more common in new models, however, it can be difficult to determine whether these turntables use industry-standard equalisation or cheap knockoffs, particularly in low-cost models.

-Also, if your turntable has an inbuilt preamp, do not connect it to the phono input, as this will unnecessarily apply equalisation twice.
+If your amplifier has a phono input, or your turntable has an inbuilt preamp, you will not need to buy an external one.
+If your turntable doesn't have a preamp, and your amplifier doesn't have a phono input, you will need to purchase a preamp.
+Note that if your turntable has an inbuilt preamp, do not connect it to the phono input, as this will unnecessarily apply equalisation twice.
 In this case, either plug your turntable into another port, or turn off the turntable preamp, either option is fine.

 - Create a folder to save your audio files to as you edit.
 WAV files are quite large, around 30mb per track, which means an entire album can be 300MB or bigger.
 Make sure you have enough space on your hard drive before starting.